zeek/spicy/doc/development/debugging.rst

     Note that "transformation" here refers to a specific pass in the pipeline that's primarily used for Spicy-to-HILTI AST rewriting.

+``ast-codegen``
+    Prints out the ASTs used for C++ code generation.
+These are the final ASTs with possibly additional global optimizations applied to them.

 ``compiler``
     Prints out a various progress updates about the compiler's internal workings.
 Note that ``driver`` is often a better